 I grew up looking after and interacting with a wide range of animals (cats, dogs, horses, calves, pigs, a guinea pig, stick insects and more), and roaming the moors and woods behind our house (Brunssumerheide).
 I rode horses for a while, too.

 Dogs tend to like me.
-Sometimes, dogs (strangers!) come running when they see me for a quick hello – tail wagging – and it’s even happened that a dog spontaneously came running and threw herself at my feet.
+Sometimes, dogs (strangers!) come running when they see me, tail wagging.
+For a quick hello.
+It’s even happened that a dog spontaneously came running and threw herself at my feet.
 Dogs seem to trust me and consider me reliable.
+Particularly larger dogs.

 No longer having pets of my own these days enables me to travel more easily and look after people’s homes and animals.